Comparitiko/OctaneGG-API-Download/README.md

 # OctaneGG-API-Download
-Download all the API of Octane.gg
+Download all the API of [Octane.gg]

-### Just run these commands:
+### Just run these commands to start the download of the data from API:

 ```
 git clone https://github.com/Comparitiko/OctaneGG-API-Download.git